cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 message FetchRequest {
     // Fetch as many transactions as possible that cumulatively take up at most
     // this number of bytes.
+Setting this value to -1 implies no limit (this
-    int64 max_bytes = 1;
+    // implies that the remote mempool is fully in control of this value). int64 max_bytes = 1;
 }